Conference Chair: Jenny Quinlan

 Program Chair: Vanitha Sankaran

-Vanitha Sankaran, PhD, is a biomedical communications consultant and a writer and editor of fiction and non-fiction work.
-Her debut historical novel, Watermark, was published by HarperCollins in 2010.
+Vanitha Sankaran, PhD, is a medical writer, a journalist, and a novelist.
+Her debut historical book, Watermark: A Novel of the Middle Ages, was published by HarperCollins.
 She was a co-founding editor of the literary journal flashquake for its 10-year run, and has served on for-profit and non-profit Boards over the years.
-Currently, she is working on an adult historical novel and a young adult fantasy.
+Currently she is working on two novels that combine science and mythology, as well as one set in ancient India.
 For more information, please visit her website.

 Venue Chair: Christine Trent

 Christine Trent is the author of The Deadly Hours, a historical mystery collaboration with Susanna Kearsley, C.S.
 Harris, and Anna Lee Huber.
 She also writes Lady of Ashes historical mystery series featuring a Victorian-era undertaker, and has authored several other historical novels.
 Her novels have been translated into Turkish, Polish, and Czech.
 She is currently at work on her next Lady of Ashes novel.